Yitzhak Tabenkin: Biography

-Yitzchak Tabenkin was born in Babruysk in the Russian Empire (now Belarus) in 1888.
+Yitzchak Tabenkin was born in Babruysk in the Russian Empire (now Belarus) to Moshe and Gitl (née Katznelson) Tabenkin in 1888.
+His mother was the cousin of Berl Katznelson's father.
 He attended a cheder in Warsaw and later continued with a secular education.
+His father abandoned Orthodox Judaism as a young man, turning to radical politics.
+He served time as a political prisoner.
+His mother, meanwhile, was involved in Poland’s revolutionary intelligentsia.

-He was among the founders of Poale Zion in Poland.
+Tabenkin was among the founders of Poale Zion in Poland.
 He cited Karl Marx and Haim Nahman Bialik as influences.
+He was also influenced by Peter Kropotkin and Mikhail Bakunin.

 In 1912, he immigrated to Ottoman Palestine, where he worked as an agricultural laborer in Merhavia and Kfar Uria.
 During the First World War, he worked on the Kinneret Farm.
 He was a delegate to every Zionist Congress after the war.

 He joined the defense organization HaShomer.
 He was a member of the "Non-Party" workers group and was active in agricultural laborers organizations in what would later be called the West Bank.
 In 1921 he joined Joseph Trumpeldor's Work Battalion (Gdud HaAvoda) and became one of the founders of the first kibbutz proper (as opposed to smaller-scale kvutza), Ein Harod, which later became the center of the kibbutz movement, where he was considered a spiritual leader.
 He went on a mission on behalf of "Hechalutz" to Poland to encourage emigration to Palestine (aliyah).
 He disapproved of the idea of Jewish statehood and advocated a "bottom up" approach to Jewish socialism.
 He believed this should be achieved in the "Whole Land of Israel".
 He regarded the political borders of the Middle East following the partition of the Ottoman Empire as imposed by European imperialism.
 He expressed a vision of the entire Jewish people living in communes as part of a "worldwide alliance of communist peoples".
 He referred to the Great Revolt as an event that perpetuated the Jewish national existence.

 He lived at Ein Harod until his death.
 Moshav Yitav (a Hebrew acronym for "Yad Yitzhak Tabenkin") in the Jordan Valley is named after him.
 Yitzhak Tabenkin's son, Joseph Tabenkin, became the Fourth Battalion commander of the Palmach's Harel Brigade.